whimpark/whimpark.github.io/_posts/2020-04-21-earn-money-online-by-oke.md

 - dollar
 - oke
 - online
-- shortn url
+- shorten url
 ---

 ## oke
-You can earn cash by shortn you url.
+you get paid by shorten and share your url.

 ## Link